 The thick aroma of mulled wine pervades Strasbourg's Christkindelsmärik, which has been running since 1570 and is one of Europe's oldest Christmas markets.
 From late November through Christmas Eve, there are decorations and shimmering lights everywhere, making you feel like you've stepped right into a winter paradise.

-The Christkindelsmärik takes place in several locations throughout Strasbourg, with the main hub centered around the picturesque Old Town.
-The entire area is transformed into a festive heaven adorned with twinkling lights, and ornate decorations.
+The Strasbourg Christkindelsmärik, also known as the Strasbourg Christmas Market, is a world-renowned holiday destination that captures the true spirit of Christmas and is located in the charming city of Strasbourg, France.
+It takes place in several locations throughout Strasbourg, with the main hub centered around the picturesque Old Town.
+The entire area is transformed into a festive place adorned with twinkling lights, and ornate decorations.

 Distillery District Winter Village in Toronto, Canada

-With its more than 65 booths, the Distillery District Winter Village is an annual holiday market, formerly known as the Toronto Christmas Market, and runs from November 17 through the end of the year.
+With more than 65 booths, the Distillery District Winter Village is an annual holiday market, formerly known as the Toronto Christmas Market, and runs from November 17 through the end of the year.
 It features tree lighting, live musical performances, and Santa appearances.

 This setting is a delightful destination that combines the charm of a Christmas market with the historic ambiance of a restored Victorian-era distillery.
 Located in the Distillery District, a pedestrian-only village known for its cobblestone streets and preserved industrial architecture, the Winter Village offers a unique and festive experience.

-During the holiday season, the Distillery District transforms as the streets are adorned with twinkling lights, and the air is filled with the sounds of holiday music and hearty laughter.
+During the holiday season, the Distillery District changes as the streets are adorned with twinkling lights, and the air is filled with the sounds of holiday music and hearty laughter.
 The market features a variety of vendors housed in charming wooden cabins, offering an array of goods and treats.

-The market showcases the creativity and talent of Canadian artists, making it a great place to discover one-of-a-kind gems for loved ones or yourself.
+The market displays the creativity and talent of Canadian artists, making it a great place to discover one-of-a-kind gems for loved ones or yourself.
 Guests can explore the stalls to find unique gifts, handcrafted jewelry, clothing, and artwork created by local artisans.

 In addition to shopping and dining, the Winter Village offers a range of activities and entertainment.
-You can, also, take a spin on the outdoor ice skating rink, surrounded by charming historic buildings.
+You can, also, take a spin on the outdoor ice skating rink, surrounded by historic buildings.

 Striezelmarkt in Dresden, Germany

 The Striezelmarkt in Dresden, Germany, is one of the oldest and most famous Christmas markets.
 Dating back to 1434, it has a long and rich history that attracts visitors from around the world.
-The market takes place annually in the city's Altmarkt square and offers an enchanted aura and festive atmosphere.
+The market takes place annually in the city's Altmarkt Square and offers an enchanted aura and festive atmosphere.

 The Christmas market gets its name from the popular Dresden Christmas cake called ‘Striezel’ or ‘Stollen’, a traditional fruitcake, rich with spices and dried fruits, which is a specialty of the region and a favorite treat during the Christmas season.
 Hence, the market is known for its large Stollen festival, where a giant Stollen weighing several tons is sliced and distributed to the visitors.

 Its centerpiece is the impressive Christmas pyramid, a large wooden structure adorned with intricate carvings and figurines.
 The pyramid is a symbol of the market and is often beautifully decorated with lights and ornaments.
-It creates a focal point for visitors and a perfect backdrop for photography and memories.
+It creates a focal point for visitors and a perfect background for photography and memories.

 Visitors can also indulge in a variety of delicious food and drinks including local specialties like bratwurst, gingerbread, roasted almonds, and glühwein (mulled wine) to warm themselves on the chilly winter day.
+Throughout the market, there are stages and performance areas where choirs, musicians, and dance groups entertain the crowds with traditional Christmas music and performances.
+Carol singers add to the joyful ambiance.

 Hong Kong WinterFest